 I mean, nobody does.

-It's it's that area is like the Beverly Hills of Broward County, so it doesn't know the economics and socioeconomics means nothing.
+That area is like the Beverly Hills of Broward County.

 It really doesn't.

-You know, Eve look, I'm in the heart of New York City, right in the heart of the financial district.
+You know, look, I'm in the heart of New York City, right in the heart of the financial district.

 And look what happened on 9-11.

-I'm watching TV here, seeing you know my neighborhoods.
+I'm watching TV here, seeing my neighborhoods.

-Uh Patrick is in uh Florida.
+Patrick is in Florida.

 Patrick, how are you?